 Joe Kelly oversaw the renewal of Bed 5, one of the large beds toward the back of the garden.
 Due to increasing shade from the overhanging white oak tree, he removed a significant number of Tartarian asters, which require full sun.
 In their place, he transplanted shade-loving hellebores and bleeding hearts from Bed 6.
 A path dividing this bed from Bed 3 now provides easier access to the compost pile and the newly sited mulch pile, which is no longer an eyesore beside the public path.

 The west end of Bed 7, designed by Kate Donohue, focuses on plants such as swamp milkweed to attract butterflies.
 Golden asters are now flourishing there after having been moved from a shady spot.
 Tall sunflowers, Joe Pye, and ironweed are located in the center of the bed.
 A decision will need to be made about using bricks and tough plants at the edge where dogs come by.

 The middle of the Bed 7, designed by Master Gardener Alex Dickman last year, is holding its own.
-The American wisteria, which is training on the fence, draws considerable attention from visitors who are interested in learning about this alternative to invasive oriental wisteria.
+The American wisteria, which is training on the fence, draws considerable attention from visitors who are interested in learning about this alternative to invasive Japanese and Chinese wisteria.